rodrihgh/chulapa/docs/collections/_docs/02_config.md

 **Search Engine Optimization** is important (obviously) for any site.
 Some of the previous options would affect to SEO, however <span class="chulapa">Chulapa</span> has a specific focus on that:

-- `og_image`: The default image to be displayed  when a page of your site is shared on any of the major social networks (Facebook, Twitter, etc.). **Author avatar (if set, see below) or your Github avatar**.
+- `og_image`: The default image to be displayed  when a page of your site is shared on any of the major social networks (Facebook, Twitter, etc.).
+If `header_img` or `og_image` are set on  the front matter of a page those images would be used instead. **Author avatar (if set, see below) or your Github avatar**.
 - `twitter_site`: The twitter username **without @!** of the owner of the site.
 Useful when sharing on Twitter.
 - `author` of the site:
   - `name` of the author, it will be injected on several parts of your site, as the footer or different `<meta>` tags.